-Supported by a large arts award from the Wellcome Trust, Durham Council and significant in-kind support from industry
+Supported by Wellcome Trust, The Arts Council England, Durham Council, Durham University, University of Hertfordshire and in-kind support from industry

 Curator: Artichoke - http://artichoke.uk.com/

-Cosmoscope is an interdisciplinary project led by professor Simeon Nelson researched and produced in collaboration with an expert team of artists and scientists.
-It will culminate in a monumental multimedia sculpture incorporating sound and light.
-Taking its inspiration from growth patterns in nature and historical astronomical instruments, it draws on our ability to look into the invisible - from the infinitesimal to the infinite.
-It will use the language of maps to explain our place in the universe.The sculpture is being developed to encode ordered and disordered geometries at very small, human and very large scales sourced from the research into solid-state physics, organic structures, and the large scale structure of the cosmos by the scientific collaborators
+Cosmoscope is an interdisciplinary project led by professor Simeon Nelson researched and produced in collaboration with an expert team of artists and scientists culminating in a monumental sound and light sculpture.Inspired by historical astronomical instruments and models of the cosmos, it looks at the infinitesimal to the infinite.
+Like the world with its calamities and ceaseless change, Cosmoscope has order and disorder built in.
+Its patterns of light and music intertwine and separate in perpetual evolution giving rise to very small, the human and very large scales sourced from the research into solid-state physics, organic structures, and the large-scale structure of the cosmos.

-Cosmoscope takes the fact of the human scale being at the midpoint of the cosmic scale and tries of apprehend the paradox of the simultaneous unity and diversity of all things and the situated fact of our existence and and our attempt comprehend the whole.
-There is an existential dimension to this in that the contemplation of this allows us to re-situate ourselves as being embedded in a wider system of meaning beyond the human.
+Cosmoscope takes the fact of the human scale being roughly at the midpoint of the cosmic scale and tries of apprehend both the unity and diversity of all things, our situation and attempt to comprehend all this.
+This is the existential dimension to the project - reimagining ourselves embedded in a wider system of meaning beyond the human.